saturnlighting/literature-review/README.md

 increase in darkness.
 The average increase in risk was estimated to 17% on lit rural roads and 145% on unlit rural roads.
-The average increase in risk with respect to pedestrian accidents is about 140% on lit rural roads and about 360% on unlit rural roads” (**wanvik_effects_2009?**).
+The average increase in risk with respect to pedestrian accidents is about 140% on lit rural roads and about 360% on unlit rural roads” (Wanvik 2009).

-“The odds of sustaining a fatal injury are 49% lower at intersections than at midblock locations under daylight conditions, 24% lower under dark-with-street-lighting conditions, and 5% lower under dark-without-street-lighting conditions.
-Relative to dark conditions without street lighting, daylight reduces the odds of a fatal injury by 75% at midblock locations and by 83% at intersections, whereas street lighting reduces the odds by 42% at midblock locations and by 54% at intersections” (**siddiqui_crossing_2006?**).

 <table class="table" style="margin-left: auto; margin-right: auto;">
 <caption>